eshaz/wasm-audio-decoders/src/flac/README.md

   // await when you need to have the all of the audio data decoded await decodePromise;
 ```
-### Decoding multiple files using **multiple** instances of `OggOpusDecoderWebWorker`
+### Decoding multiple files using **multiple** instances of `FLACDecoderWebWorker`

-This example shows how to decode multiple files using multiple instances of `OggOpusDecoderWebWorker`.
-This code iterates over an array of input files (Array of Uint8Arrays) and spawns a new `OggOpusDecoderWebWorker` instance for each file and decodes the file.
+This example shows how to decode multiple files using multiple instances of `FLACDecoderWebWorker`.
+This code iterates over an array of input files (Array of Uint8Arrays) and spawns a new `FLACDecoderWebWorker` instance for each file and decodes the file.
 If you want to take full advantage of multi-core devices, this is the approach you will want to take since it will parallelize the decoding

 For each input file, a new decoder is created, and the file is decoded using the `decode()` after  `decoder.ready` is resolved.
 The result of the `decode()` operation is returned, and a `finally()` function on the promise calls `decoder.free()` to free up the instance after the decode operations are completed.